rliang/macrosearch.vim/README.md

 * Some editing task is hard to express with regex for `:%s`.

 ## How
-Basically, it starts recording when you search with `/` or `?` in normal mode, and stops when you jump to the next match with `n` or `N`.
+By default, it starts recording when you search with `/` or `?` in normal mode, and stops when you jump to the next match with `n` or `N`.

 Perhaps the first match isn't the one you want to operate on, so if there have